davidwhogg/DataAnalysisRecipes/README.md

 If you have interest in using or re-using any of this content, get in touch with Hogg.

+### Style notes: ###

+- When at the end of the sentence, put the `\note` after the period.
+- When at the end of a phrase, put the `\note` before the comma or parenthesis.
+- Make sure the endnotes can be read on their own, outside of context.
+- Be careful with the words "error", "uncertainty".
+- Be careful with the words "probability", "frequency", "likelihood".
+- Use `()` for function arguments, and `[]` for grouping/precedence.
+- Define macros; remember "1, 2, infinity".
+- Put new terms in `\emph{}`, put only referred-to words in quotation marks.
+- Do in-text itemized lists with `\textsl{(a)}~` and so on.

 ### Notes to self: ###

 When I want to import stuff from the old SVN repository, I do the